jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 The "long version" has steps that led me to discover what I believe to be the "short version" provided above.
-I would position this listing as "good faith notes" and there may be more effective, optimized and/or accurate ways to arrive at the desired destination.
+I would position this listing as "good faith notes" and there may be more effective, optimized and/or accurate ways to arrive at the desired destination of running the latest version of Django from the Solaris 11.4 repository.

 ### Manage packages on the system as a non-root user and install the latest Django